Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: The Eigen-magnetosphere

-The average value $\OmFb= \bar{\om}_{\rm N}$, together with $\zetab$, in the eigen-state will be given from equations (\rf{FL-eigen}a,b,c), and also the average null surface $\bar{\SN}$ and the overall efficiency $\epsGTEb$ will be given from equation (\rf{eps}).
+The overall value $\OmFb= \bar{\om}_{\rm N}$, together with $\zetab$, in the eigen-state will be given from Eqs.\ (\rf{FL-eigen}a,b,c), and also the average null surface $\bar{\SN}$ and the overall efficiency $\epsGTEb$ will be given from Eq.\ (\rf{eps}).